RayZ-O/RayZ-O.github.io/_posts/2015-04-16-Red-Black-Tree.md

 {% endhighlight %}

 ### Insertion[^3]
 The newly inserted node is always set to red.
 Similar to other self-balancing trees, to guarantee the red-black tree properties are preserved, auxiliary fix-up is needed after insertion and deletion.
-There are two kind of fix-up for red-black tree: **Recoloring** and **Rotation**.
+There are two kinds of fix-up for red-black tree: **Recoloring** and **Rotation**.

 {% highlight c++ %}
 template <typename T, typename U>
 void RBTree<T, U>::RBInsert(T key, U value) {
-    RBTreeNode<T, U> *y = null;
+    RBTreeNode<T, U> *y = nullptr;
     RBTreeNode<T, U> *x = root_;
     while (x) {
         y = x;